 Welcome to the Town of Hampton!
 Hampton is one of those towns that you remember long after you have visited, due to its stunning landscape, river and marsh views, stately old homes, and friendly residents.

 If you’ve come to admire our town’s natural wonders, there is an array of options at your disposal.
-You can spend the day exploring Hampton’s portion of the Trans Canada Trail, including the Dutch Point Trail system; admiring the breathtaking view of the Hampton Marsh from a roadside lookout; or bird watching from the Spooner Island gazebo.
+You can spend the day exploring Hampton’s portion of the Great Trail, including the Dutch Point Trail system; admiring the breathtaking view of the Hampton Marsh from a roadside lookout; or bird watching from the Spooner Island gazebo.
 We have a variety of parks and playgrounds for residents and visitors alike to enjoy.

 Interested in the History of Kings County?
 If so, you should head in to the Kings County Museum, which features things such as the famous Confederation Quilt; the County archives; and permanent and seasonal displays.